-Changes to guidance, planning forms and risk assessments
+Evolve for guidance, planning forms and risk assessments

-From September 2018 we're moving to Evolve software to manage and provide guidance for offsite trips and visits.
+We use Evolve software to manage and provide guidance for offsite trips and visits.

 All schools will need a login to access Evolve which we provide as part of the package available through Dorset Nexus Outdoor Educationoffsite events and adventurous activities support.